ferriforty/PPS-24-Scalata/docs/index.md

 ---
-title: Home
+title: "Home"
+layout: default
 nav_order: 1
 ---

-# Welcome to Your Project Documentation
+# Welcome to Scalata

-Start documenting here!
+This is the documentation for the PPS 24 project.